scriptingislife/Mapper-Server/README.md

 ## Introduction

 When I saw a huge amount of failed login attempts in my SSH logs, I wanted a way to get more information.
 I started out only mapping IPs using geolocation data and now the map is more interactive with links to Shodan and more statistics.
 This project is made up of a server and [sensor](https://github.com/becksteadn/Log-Sensor), both of which use the same SQL database.
+I also created a self-contained version [here](https://github.com/becksteadn/Log-Mapper) though it is not maintained.

 The default log file is `auth.log` used for authentication, but any file with IP addresses can be used.